Candied Sweet Potatoes (Daigaku Imo)

 Apart from being a beloved street food, this Japanese sweet potato dessert is also a popular treat in Japanese festivals and celebrations, like Shichi-Go-San, a celebration of children’s growth.

 The Daigaki Imo recipe is easy and simple.
-However, I’m not a fan of deep-fry dishes, so baked these Japanese sweet potatoes instead.
+However, I’m not a fan of deep-fry dishes, so I baked these Japanese sweet potatoes instead.
 Here’s how to cook Daigaku Imo – Candied Sweet Potatoes:

-Candied Sweet Potatoes with syrup glaze
+Glazed Sweet Potatoes with syrup glaze

 Easy Daigaku Imo – Candied Sweet Potatoes